usnistgov/gzaprsros/Worlds/Readme.md

-Upon operation, the visual simulation code creates a ROS aprs_objects_node that is a Gazebo client and while performing minimal ROS interaction – console and parameter reading.
+Upon operation, the visual simulation code creates a ROS aprs_objects_node that is a Gazebo client while performing minimal ROS interaction – console logging output and parameter reading.
 Below are the two simulated cameras circled in read (which can actually return images) with one camera analyzing the Fanuc LRMate kitting working volume and the other camera analyzing the Motoman sia200D kitting working volume.

 ![Figure5](./images/gzworldsetup_image5.gif)